-- a.
-CONDEMNS any use of a student's military draft registration status as a criterion in the eligibility for, or awarding of, financial aid. - b.
-SUPPORTS the continuation of the Department of Defense's Armed Forces Health Professions Scholarship Program;

-4. In regard to taxation:
+- d.
+SUPPORTS federal direct lending programs for students enrolled in medical schools, and for medical students pursuing other advanced degrees.
+(1997) - e.
+BELIEVES that in-school loan consolidation would substantially improve the ability of medical school graduates to manage their debt, thus allowing them more financial flexibility to choose primary care specialties and to work in underserved communities; (2005) - f.
+URGES the federal government to allow in-school consolidation of student loans for students enrolled at Federal Family Education Loan Program (FFELP) medical schools and Direct Lending (DL) medical schools.
+(2006) - 10.
+CONDEMNS any use of a student's military draft registration status as a criterion in the eligibility for, or awarding of, financial aid. - a.
+SUPPORTS the continuation of the Department of Defense's Armed Forces Health Professions Scholarship Program; - 11.
+In regard to taxation: - a.

-- a.
 SUPPORTS the tax deductibility of interest paid on student loans; (2005) - b.
-SUPPORTS legislation which would make the cost of tuition, books and essential educational materials tax deductible for students engaged in graduate and professional education; - 5.
-URGES that child care expenses be included in the assessment of financial aid needs for all medical students; - 6.
-SUPPORTS the funding, by state governments, of a substantial portion of the costs of private medical schools within their jurisdiction; - 7.
-SUPPORTS a special, permanent line item within the overall Department of Health, Education and Welfare budget for both Georgetown and George Washington University medical schools, in addition to the line item already included for the Howard University School of Medicine, due to the unique stateless status of these schools; - 8.
-ESTABLISHES the goal of increasing involvement and financial support from physicians to help create affordable financing of medical education, especially for the financially disadvantaged; (1985) - 9.
+SUPPORTS legislation which would make the cost of tuition, books and essential educational materials tax deductible for students engaged in graduate and professional education; - 12.
+URGES that child care expenses be included in the assessment of financial aid needs for all medical students; - 13.
+SUPPORTS the funding, by state governments, of a substantial portion of the costs of private medical schools within their jurisdiction; - 14.
+SUPPORTS a special, permanent line item within the overall Department of Health, Education and Welfare budget for both Georgetown and George Washington University medical schools, in addition to the line item already included for the Howard University School of Medicine, due to the unique stateless status of these schools; - 15.
+ESTABLISHES the goal of increasing involvement and financial support from physicians to help create affordable financing of medical education, especially for the financially disadvantaged; (1985) - 16.
 BELIEVES THAT in the event of the acquisition or management of medical school teaching hospitals and affiliate teaching hospitals by for-profit health-care corporations, the corporation should: - a.
 Demonstrate sufficient concern for the care of the medically indigent and other medically underserved populations. - b.
 Demonstrate interest in maintaining graduate and undergraduate teaching programs in health sciences through adequate monetary commitment. - c.
 Uphold an emphasis on patient advocacy and medicine's humanitarian ideals.
-(1986) - 10.
+(1986) - 17.
 SUPPORTS the interest exemption on subsidized loans during the time period a student is attending either undergraduate or graduate medical school.
-(1995) - 11.
+(1995) - 18.
 In regard to the use of endowments: - a.
 CONDEMNS the use of research and medical endowment funds or its interest to finance activities outside the endowment's original purposes when those purposes have not been achieved; (1999) - b.
 STRONGLY SUPPORTS states' attorney generals to vigorously pursue institutions and any of their individuals that engage in such activities; (1999) - c.
 SUPPORTS legislation that: - 1. restricts the use of interest income from endowments to fund activities outside the medical institution; (1999) - 2. bans the use of interest income from research and scholarship endowments for any activity outside of its original intent; (1999) - 3. makes institutions and individuals involved in such activities financially liable for misappropriated funds.
 (1999)